Acadix Software

 The core purpose of desktop-installer is to help you quickly and easily create the most reliable and secure desktop system available, so you can spend your time on productive work rather than tedious systems management.

-More than a dozen popular desktop environments and window managers are explicitly supported and any other can be configured with relative ease using the "Custom" option.
+Most popular desktop environments and window managers are explicitly supported, and any other can be configured with relative ease using the "Custom" option.

 Desktop-installer installs and configures desktop-independent tools and features, such as QMediaManager, a GUI application that is automatically launched when removable media are inserted.